AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-4-6-0-sp4.md

 - Dragging and dropping an image within a topic in **Author** view causes the image reference to break, leading to data loss.
 (25769)
 - Dragging and dropping a `topicref` within a Map in **Author** view fails to perform the intended operation and removes the `topicref` next to the dragged `topicref`.
 (19460)
-- Failing to close JCR session connections while updating or creating topics resulting in memory leaks and service downtime.
+- Failing to close JCR session connections while updating or creating topics result in memory leaks and service downtime.
 (26282)

 ## Publishing